 We receive royalty revenue from certain of our collaboration partners based on their net sales of commercial products.
-Royalty revenue received in cash increased for the years ended December 31, 2016 and 2015 compared to the years ended December 31, 2015 and 2014 due primarily to the commercial launch by AstraZeneca of MOVANTIK[®] in the U.S. in March 2015 and MOVENTIG[®] in the EU in August 2015 and the launch of ADYNOVATE[®] by Baxalta in the U.S. in November 2015.
-We expect royalty revenue in 2017 will increase as compared to 2016 due to royalties we expect to receive from net sales of MOVANTIK[®], MOVENTIG[®] and ADYNOVATE[®] as a result of sales growth of these partnered products.
+Royalty revenue received in cash increased for the years ended December 31, 2017 and 2016 compared to the years ended December 31, 2016 and 2015, respectively, due primarily to the commercial launch by AstraZeneca of MOVANTIK® in the U.S. in March 2015 and MOVENTIG® in the EU in August 2015 and the launch of ADYNOVATE® by Baxalta in the U.S. in November 2015.
+We expect royalty revenue in 2018 will increase as compared to 2017 due to royalties we expect to receive as a result of sales growth of these partnered products.